 To better understand the essence of who we are as human beings demands greater time and experience of each other than an outward appearance or isolated statement may portray.
 Many more of us, if we shake off any label for a moment, could honestly admit to believing in and supporting issues that are important to us from both sides of the so called left or right.

 Unfortunately, we do the same with each other.
 We make a prejudgment on a person or group of people because of a word, statement, stance on a particular issue, or particular belief.
 We then falsely believe we know everything there is to know about that person or group.
 This is a very limiting and divisive approach.
 Jesus invites us to encounter the person, to accompany, spend time, and break bread with people.
-In spending time with one another, the caricatures can be filled in with some substance and we can come to know a little better the person beyond the prejudgment.
+In spending time with one another and being open to dialogue, the caricatures can be filled in with some substance and we can come to know a little better the person beyond the prejudgment.

 If it walks like a duck and quacks like a duck, it may very well be a duck, but it is also so much more than its classification.
 This is so much truer for us as human beings as well.